 Discussion in 'Pistons and NBA' started by Pwn Toney, Aug 15, 2006.

-Your posts are also remarkable. :D
+The Low, Your posts are also remarkable. :D

 I don't see what logical reasons there are to think the team will play better in the playoffs next year, unless you think it's a coincidence that our 4 best jumpshooters went cold for ten consecutive games.
 Unless our coach learned some lessons, and it's pretty clear he didn't, he will fail to put our players in position to succeed.